duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ conda update raxml

 ## Script and file dependents
-The script will look for for file dependencies to be in your home directory.
+The script will look in your home directory for file dependencies.

     $ ~/dependencies

-To install dependencies, run the command below with your current working directory set as home directory.
+To install dependencies, run the command below with your current working directory set as your home directory.
 Check this repo periodically for updates.

 Clone dependencies